-SQL: SELECT HELLO, WORLD FROM HELLOWORLD WHERE DIALECT = ?; COST: 2000000.0 PLAN: RETURN RESULTS TO STORED PROCEDURE SEQUENTIAL SCAN of "HELLOWORLD"
+RETURN RESULTS TO STORED PROCEDURE SEQUENTIAL SCAN of "HELLOWORLD" filter by (DIALECT = ?0)

 Note that the first operation has changed to a sequential scan of the HELLOWORLD table, rather than a indexed scan.
 Since the Hello World example only has a few records, it does not take very long to look through five or six records looking for the right one.
 But imagine doing a sequential scan of an employee table containing tens of thousands of records.
 It quickly becomes apparent how important having an index can be when looking for individual records in large tables.

 There is an incremental cost associated with inserts or updates to tables containing an index.
 But the improvement on read performance often far exceeds any cost associated with writes.
-For example, consider the flight application that is used as an example throughout Chapter 3 of the Using VoltDB manual.
+For example, consider the flight application that is used as an example in the Using VoltDB manual.
 The FLIGHT table is a replicated table with an index on the FLIGHT_ID, which helps for transactions that join the FLIGHT and RESERVATION tables looking for a specific flight.

 However, one of the most common transactions associated with the FLIGHT table is customers looking for flights during a specific time period; not by flight ID.
 In fact, looking up flights by time period is estimated to occur at least twice as often as looking for a specific flight.